azyazouaghi/Data-Analysis-For-Hospitals/README.md

 In this project, I learned using some python libraries such as pandas, numpy, seaborn and matplotlib.

 The project was divided into 5 stages.
-In each stage, many topics were presented with practice exercises to help the learning finishing his project.
+In each stage, many topics were presented with practice exercises to help learners finishing the project.